sympy/sympy/doc/src/modules/solvers/solveset.rst

  * ``ProductSet``

-   Represents a Cartesian Product of sets.
+   Represents a Cartesian product of sets.

  * ``ImageSet``